NVIDIA-Omniverse/kit-extension-sample-reticle/tutorial/tutorial.md

 ```
 ### 2.1 Practice

-**Challenge:** Try adding a line to the `build_viewport_overlay` function within the `with self.scene_view.scene` statement.
+**CHALLENGE (optional):** Try adding a line to the `build_viewport_overlay` function within the `with self.scene_view.scene` statement.
 Also try altering the starting_point and end_point values to see how it renders in the Omniverse app.
 Please remove the line after exploring how it works.

 ## 3. Drawing a Quad